ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 The other extreme however, going from `n` to a single partition is interesting as well, because it corresponds to reconstructing a consistent timeline of events for an entire topic.
-There is much more to it[^3df], but this is a first step to processing things like distributed transaction logs — which traditionally have been constrained to single partition setups.
+There is much more to it[^3df], but this is a first step towards processing things like distributed transaction logs — which traditionally have been constrained to single partition setups.